julianxhokaxhiu/FFNx/docs/shortcuts.md

 - Keyboard Shortcut: `Alt + Enter`

+### Borderless

+You can toggle the borderless mode in any moment while playing by using the related shortcuts.

+Shortcuts:

+- Keyboard Shortcut: `Shift + Enter`

 ### Aspect Ratio

 You can toggle the aspect ratio ( 4:3 or 16:9 ) in any moment while playing by using the related shortcuts.